kreonjr/omniaural/README.md

 This is done by allowing React components to 'register' for the global state elements they need to be aware of.
 Those global elements then become part of the component's local state and can be treated like, read-only, local state from the component's point of view.

 Changing global state is handled through a call to OmniAural that can be called from any js code (not just components).
-However, the recommened pattern is to put global state changes in OmniAural actions which are a conveinent way to orginize these global state changes.
+However, the recommened pattern is to put global state changes in OmniAural actions which are a convenient way to orginize these global state changes.
 Actions are optional and may not be best suited for all types of projects, but are recommended for most.

 ## Getting started